keozx/CleanRx/docs/design_patterns/decorator/index.md

 - Functionality can be added to an existing class that implements a certain interface, and the decorator also acts as an implementation of the interface

 Reference:

-(1) McLean, H. G. (2017). *Adaptive Code: Agile coding with design patterns and SOLID principles, 2nd Edition*.
-Microsoft Press
+McLean, H. G. (2017). *Adaptive Code: Agile coding with design patterns and SOLID principles, 2nd Edition*.
+Microsoft Press {: .notice}